cudmore/treadmill/docs/docs/index.md

 ```

 ###  Python interface
-You can  use iPython or any Python command interpreter to drive an experiment.
+You can  use [iPython/Jupyter][47] or any Python command interpreter to drive an experiment.
 You can also write your own python code to interface with the core python code in [treadmill.py][19].

 Here is a short example of running an experiment in Python